Montessori and national curriculum of England

 A child nearing six or seven years old is passing beyond the stage when movement and exploration through the senses is a basic need in all learning.
 The child moves to a more cerebral exploration: he or she wants to explore society and the world, to learn what is right and wrong, to think about meaningful role in society.
 The child wants to know how everything came to be, the history of the universe, the world, humans and why people behave the way they do.
 The child asks the big questions and wants answers.

 That is why from the ages of six to 12, the main academic work can be done.
 At the primary level, the overarching Montessori curriculum and the use of each material is tightly structured.
-It includes:

 The Montessori learning environment for children in the second plane of development offers new mathematical challenges beyond those found in the Children’s House.
 Children in the second plane of development do not want to be tied to concrete materials.
 They strive for the freedom to work at the level of abstraction.
 While the Montessori mathematics materials are concrete representations of abstract mathematical concepts, in this environment they are used as stepping-stones, as keys only.
 In the presentation of these materials difficulties are isolated and, in the more complex activities, concepts are synthesised.
 In this way children are guided towards abstraction, but the actual transition to abstraction itself is achieved by children independently.
 When children work abstractly without prior concrete experience they can face obstacles to comprehension.
 The Montessori approach allows children to grasp mathematical concepts by first experiencing and manipulating them in concrete form.
 Children are given as much time as they need to learn from their successes and their mistakes, while also discovering the rewards of perseverance.